cuzzo/react-complete-me/README.md

 }
 ```

 The default implementation of React Complete Me requires your ElasticSearch endpoint to return *ONLY* the array of `<your_type_here>.options`.
 You need to have some bridge between ElasticSearch and ReactCompleteMe that returns this data.
-Additionally, ReactCompleteMe only sends a querystring `?q=user+search+string+here` to this endpoint.
+Additionally, React Complete Me only sends a querystring `?q=user+search+string+here` to this endpoint.
 You need to take that string, hit ElasticSearch, and return *ONLY* `<your_type_here>.options`.

 Once you have this bridge on your website, and you've changed the `_ELASTICSEARCH_ENDPOINT` to match that bridge, build the React Complete Me distributable: